brikis98/yevgeniy-brikman-homepage/_posts/2023-01-18-good-strategy-bad-strategy.md

 This is a good thing.
 Every organization faces challenges that are full of complexity and ambiguity, and it can be daunting.
 A common mistake many leaders make is to set ambitious goals and hope that alone gets people to try harder.
 But in most cases, people are already trying hard, so all this does is give them goals they don't know how to achieve, and make them feel like they are failing despite all the effort.

 One of the most important duties of a leader is to absorb a large part of the complexity and ambiguity of the situation and to pass on to your organization a problem that is much simpler, and much more solvable.
-So as a leader, you can set a big, ambitious goal, but you also need to take on the responsibility‚Äîand the blame if things go wrong‚Äîof identifying just which parts of the entire problem space are critical (via the diagnosis and guiding policy), and you then set _proximate goals_ for the team.
+So as a leader, you can set a big, ambitious goal, but you also need to take on the responsibility—and the blame if things go wrong—of identifying just which parts of the entire problem space are critical (via the diagnosis and guiding policy), and you then set _proximate goals_ for the team.
 Proximate goals are those that move you in the direction of the guiding policy, that reduce ambiguity, and feel achievable.
 This makes life better for everyone in the organization, as now they know what to focus on, they get to work on problems they can actually solve, and ultimately, they can succeed at the goals you've set for them.

 **A few more tips on coming up with a strategy**

 Most of the insights above come from just the first few chapters in the book.
-The rest of the book has more fluff and tangents‚Äîincluding a really strange rant about economic boom and bust cycles‚Äîwith a few useful tips scattered here and there:
+The rest of the book has more fluff and tangents—including a really strange rant about economic boom and bust cycles—with a few useful tips scattered here and there:

 - _Flush out multiple options_.
 When faced with a complex problem, most people go with the first idea or insight that pops into their head.
 However, precisely in these sorts of complex situations, the first idea is rarely the best.
 Resist the impulse and instead, flush out multiple options, compare them, and pick the best one.